Neuropsychology Fellowship

 Fellows in this track are part of the Postdoctoral Fellowship Program in Neuropsychology, and also join a vibrant, fun-loving team committed to providing innovative, comprehensive, world-class care for the physical and psychological wounds of war. (https://www.uclahealth.org/operationmend/about)https://www.uclahealth.org/operationmend/about).

-There is currently 1 fellow in this track, and we anticipate having 2 openings for the 2025-2026 academic year.
+There is currently 2 fellows in this track, and we anticipate having 1 opening for the 2026-2027 academic year.
 For further details about this track, contact Delany Thrasher, Ph.D., ABPP (ethrasher@mednet.ucla.edu).

 Head injuries, especially sports related concussions, have become a major focus of attention in recent years in the media, largely due to research (human, neuroimaging, and laboratory) suggesting that alterations in brain functioning may have clinically relevant neurobehavioral consequences, even if transient.
 In both concussion and more severe head injuries, various factors predict the course of recovery, including nature of the injury itself, as well as premorbid functioning, family functioning, and comorbidities, including psychiatric and psychological factors.
 Ultimately, graduates of this track will be prepared to meet the pressing need for timely, evidence-informed, comprehensive assessment and treatment of this growing population.
 The current collaboration between the Medical Psychology Assessment Center and the UCLA Steve Tisch BrainSPORT Program is designed to exponentially expand clinical, research, and community outreach work that has been ongoing within the UCLA Department of Neurosurgery’s Brain Injury Center, as well as the division of Pediatric Neurology at UCLA.
 It connects the best of UCLA’s multidisciplinary faculty with both clinical and research skills as a comprehensive approach to assessing and treating head injuries in youth.